How to Check & Improve Your Domain and Email Server IP Reputation?

 talos-blacklists

-If you’re listed somewhere, you should go there and check the unlisting process (what to do to get off the list).
+If you’re listed on a blacklist somewhere, you have to contact the manager of the list and ask about their unlisting process (what to do to get off the list).
 Sometimes you just need to prove you’re not a bot.
-And sometimes, they require to send them a message with an unlisting request.
+Sometimes, they require you to send them a message with an unlisting request.

-The process starts at sending just a handful of emails to the contacts you know and ask them to reply to you and move your emails from SPAM folder to their main inbox.
+The process starts with sending just a handful of emails to the contacts you know and asking them to reply to you and move your emails from their spam folders to their main inboxes.
 Continue exchanging emails until the reputation goes back to normal.

-Or you can also watch a video with Julia, Head of Support at Woodpecker, who explains how to recover your domain’s reputation in details:
+Or you can also watch a video with Julia, Head of Support at Woodpecker, who explains how to recover your domain’s reputation:

 What’s in it for you?

 If you’re taking your outreach seriously, the domain and email server IP reputation are crucial security factors to take care of.
-If you neglect that, you will meet more and more difficulties.
+Neglecting them means asking for the kind of trouble that can seriously hurt your outreach activities.
 Your email account might get blocked and your domain may get blacklisted.
-If that happens, even the best emails won’t get to your prospects’ inboxes.
+If that happens, even the best emails won’t get to your prospect inboxes.

 It’s important to keep in mind that your sender reputation is something you can control.
 Remember those two tools: Mail-Tester and Talos.
-Check them out, play with them.
+Check them out and see what kinds of insights they can provide about your domain authority.
 Have your domain and IP(s) checked as soon as possible.

 It’s especially important if you’re automating your email campaigns with tools like Woodpecker.
-The IPs that initiate the sending process on our side are constantly monitored for impeccable reputation.
-But as you directly integrate your SMTP (sending email server) with Woodpecker, it’s above all the reputation of your domain and IP(s) that affects deliverability of your cold email campaigns.
+The IPs that initiate the sending process on our side are constantly monitored for their impeccable reputation.
+But as you directly integrate your SMTP (sending email server) with Woodpecker, the reputation of your domain and IP(s) has a greater effect on the deliverability of your cold email campaigns.

 For more information about deliverability, you can check: